akshayram1/pibit_ai_assignment/README.md

 - The GUI version requires an internet connection to load the Streamlit interface.
 - You can use the provided sample PDFs to test the functionality of both the CLI and GUI versions.
 - Ensure that you have set up the `.env` file with the correct API keys before running either application.
-- Refer to the screenshots in the `screenshot` folder to get a visual understanding of both interfaces.
+- To get a visual understanding of both interfaces, refer to the screenshots in the `screenshot` folder as described above.
 - For any issues or questions, please refer to the documentation or contact the project maintainer.